-At present the Council has no indication of how these technical changes, alongside the results of the next Comprehensive Spending Review, will affect the Council's funding, although funding for 2020-21 is now expected to be provided on the same basis as in 2019-20, with the 2019-20 funding streams rolled over.
-In the absence of other information, the Plan assumes that funding for 2020-21 to the end of the Plan period continues on the same basis.
-In particular, a balanced budget is prevalent on Improved Better Care Funding being available beyond 2019-20.
+At present the Council has no indication of how these technical changes, alongside the results of the next Comprehensive Spending Review, will affect the Council's funding, although funding for 2020-21 is now expected to be provided on the same basis as in 2019-20, with the 2019-20 funding streams rolled over and additional sums likely to be available to deal with pressures in Social Care and Special Education.
+In the absence of detailed information, the Plan assumes that funding for 2020-21 to the end of the Plan period continues on the known basis.
+The plan will be updated further when detailed allocations for 2020-21 have been announced.

-It is understood that consultations on increasing the level of Council Tax Support received by Council Tax Benefit claimants (by reducing the amount they are expected to contribute from the current level of 8.5% to zero) may be proposed by the district/borough councils.
-A final decision on the 2020-21 schemes will not be made until January 2020 at the earliest.
-The cost to the Council of an average district/borough increasing Council Tax Support is likely to be in the region of £0.350m to the County Council.
-The Council does not agree with these potential proposals and will formally respond to any consultations that emerge.
-The Council does not expect that the majority of districts or boroughs will make this change in the near future.
+Amber Valley Borough Council (AVBC) has recently commenced a consultation on increasing the level of Council Tax Support received by Council Tax Benefit claimants by reducing the amount they are expected to contribute from the current level of 8.5% to zero.
+A final decision on the 2020-21 scheme will be made at the AVBC Council meeting in January 2020.
+The cost to the Council of AVBC increasing Council Tax Support is likely to be in the region of £0.350m.
+The Council does not agree with this proposal.
+The Council does not expect that other districts or boroughs will follow in the near future.